Some of the links in this post may be affiliate links.

 Leaves will continue to yellow if you don’t water.

-From my experience, this is the most common reason, but there are quite a few other reasons why your houseplant leaves are turning yellow.
+From my experience, this is the most common reason, but there are quite a few other reasons why your houseplant leaves are turning yellow in general, or check out my post on Monstera yellow leaves for more details.

 12. What are the best Monstera support ideas?